gardener/gardener/hack/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ScaleDownUtilizationThreshold defines the threshold in % under which a node is being removed</p>
+<p>ScaleDownUtilizationThreshold defines the threshold in fraction (0.0 - 1.0) under which a node is being removed (default: 0.5).</p>
 </td>
 </tr>
 <tr>